Equitrac: Strategy shift

 Technology has advanced since Equitrac's founding, but the promise of a "paperless" office never materialized.
 Instead, offices use more paper than ever before, racking up increasingly large copying and printing bills.
 Equitrac changed gears to solidify its lead and grab more market share.
 The company began diversifying by developing software embedded in networked copiers, printers and multifunction devices, from manufacturers such as Xerox, Ricoh, Canon and Sharp.
 That switch also ushered in a fundamental shift in how Equitrac earned its money: while previously it helped companies track costs that would later be charged back to clients, now Equitrac helps those firms cut paper and ink costs.

 In 1999, top executives of the publicly traded firm wanted to cash out but found the thinly traded shares were nearly non-liquid.
 Eventually, New York-based private equity firm Cornerstone Partners purchased Equitrac and took it private.
 The $74 million purchase was financed in part by the shares of the executives, but mostly with $24.6 million from Cornerstone and $44 million in loans.

 In 2000 Equitrac acquired Software Metrics Inc. based in Waterloo, Ontario, near several universities with strong software programming curricula, who had been working with Equitrac since 1998 under a technology licensing agreement.

 In 2002 Michael Rich joined the company as CEO.
-Rich had previously run Ernst & Young's law firm consulting practice, helped launch AT&T Corporation's Internet business and ran the publicly held NetSpeak Corporation in Boca Raton.
+Rich had previously run Ernst & Young's law firm consulting practice, helped launch AT&T Corporation's Internet business and ran the publicly held Netspeak in Boca Raton.
 To cut costs at Equitrac, he outsourced its hardware business to Celestica, centralized its software development and technical support at the former Software Metrics location and shuttered its Florida manufacturing plant and software development centres.
 In 2004, the company relocated its 80 South Florida employees from Coral Gables to Plantation.

 In 2005 Rich was ranked one of the top CEO's in Florida by the South Florida's CEO magazine.
 In addition, Mr. Rich has done numerous press conferences with various public figures such as Florida Governor Jeb Bush and former Speaker of the House Newt Gingrich.